 Congratulations!
 Your business is off the ground and you’ve hired your first W-2 employees, now it’s time to learn what a Form 940 is.

 As you prepare to run payroll, you’ll notice that there are multiple forms to complete, taxes to pay, and complexities to navigate.
-Maintaining a team takes more work than simply paying wages every two weeks.
+Maintaining a team takes more work than simply running payroll every two weeks.

 One of the documents you’ll need to understand is IRS Form 940: Employer’s Annual Federal Unemployment (FUTA) Tax Return.